The oral cavity is a common area for tumor growth. Fortunately, not all oral tumors are malignant.

 Please also read other visitors' experience:

-If your dog shows the above two symptoms, check her mouth carefully for the following clinical signs of canine mouth cancer:
+If your dog shows the above two symptoms, check her mouth carefully for the following clinical signs of mouth cancer:

-If you are thinking that these signs are very similar to severe dental problems, you are exactly right!
+If you are thinking that some of these signs are very similar to severe dental problems, you are exactly right!
 That's why if your dog shows the above signs, it is important to take her to a vet for a thorough oral examination immediately.

 Any tumors found in the mouth should be biopsied.